-Flooding on Hampshire’s roads can be reported to Hampshire County Council either online by visiting Hampshire County Council's website, or by calling 0300 555 1388.
+Report flooding on Hampshire’s roads direct to Hampshire County Council or call 0300 555 1388.

 If anyone has concerns about any older or vulnerable people in their community during times of adverse weather, they should call Hampshire County Council's Adults Health and Care service on 0300 555 1386.

 It is the responsibility of property owners to take appropriate action to protect their property from flooding.

 No drainage system or flood defences can give absolute protection against all flooding events.

 Flooding can occur because the drainage system - whether open watercourses or pipes - can be overwhelmed by the amount of water.
 When the ground is saturated, even small amounts of rainfall will have difficulty draining away from gardens and enclosed spaces; and this can often lead to flooding, puddling or ponding.

 The impact of this on a community and the risks it creates can be significant; so when severe rainfall is anticipated the council works closely with the Environment Agency and Hampshire County Council to reduce the risk of flooding within the borough.

 The following documents provide a summary of the various roles and responsibilities associated with flooding and provide useful contact details for the organisations who, depending on the circumstances, may be able to offer assistance.

 You are advised to seek your own supply of sandbags or other flood prevention devices.
 The council does hold a supply of sandbags ready to deploy to those in greatest need in areas where flood warnings have been issued.
 When requests for assistance are received they are logged and prioritised.
 If you are in an area that is covered by a flood warning and need assistance you can contact the council on 01256 844844.